 - Offer practical support

 Looking after yourself and your own mental health

 It can be really hard to support someone struggling with their mental health.
-They may require extra attention or specific support that especially impact the people around them.
+They may require extra attention or specific support that especially impacts the people around them.
 If you’re feeling overwhelmed, you are not alone, and there are support services available specifically for anyone who supports those with mental health issues (also known as a carer).

 Remember that ‘you can’t pour from an empty cup’.
-The best way you can care for someone else, is to make sure you are okay first.
+The best way you can care for someone else is to make sure you are okay first.
 Looking after yourself as a carer means being tuned in to how you’re feeling, and looking after yourself when you need to.

 This might include: